Gateshead Fell: Enclosure

-In 1809 an Act was finally obtained ordering the enclosure of Gateshead Fell.
+In 1809 the Gateshead Inclosure Act 1809 (49 Geo.
+3. c. cxxxv) was finally obtained ordering the enclosure of Gateshead Fell.
 Enclosure was completed in 1822.
 Commissioners were appointed to settle claims in land and to apportion the Fell accordingly.
-The commissioners were empowered to set out such parts as they pleased for roads, drains, quarries, watering places, and one acre as a church-yard: of the residue, one-sixteenth part was appropriated to the bishop of Durham as lord of the manor, and another sixteenth part to the boroughholders and freemen of Gateshead, in compensation for their exclusive right of letting stints: the rest of the Fell (except a part for making two waggon-ways) was divided amongst persons having right of common.
+The commissioners were empowered to set out such parts as they pleased for roads, drains, quarries, watering places, and one acre as a church-yard and site for building St John's Church: of the residue, one-sixteenth part was appropriated to the bishop of Durham as lord of the manor, and another sixteenth part to the boroughholders and freemen of Gateshead, in compensation for their exclusive right of letting stints: the rest of the Fell (except a part for making two waggon-ways) was divided amongst persons having right of common.
 The whole Fell contained 631 acres, 0 roods, 21 poles, exclusive of roads, quarries and wells.

 This proved a lengthy process and dozens of contested issues were raised in court.
 Once these had been settled, plans were laid for the requisition and construction of wells, quarries, drains, roads, watering places and other essential requirements.
 New roads were to be built on what is now Blue Quarries Road, Church Road and Windy Nook Road to supplement the turnpike road which was to remain in spite of the development of a new turnpike road along the route which is now Durham Road, running from Newcastle to Durham through Low Fell.
 The new road was completed in 1827.
 A well was also to be provided at Blue Quarries.

 A number of the existing residential properties on the Fell were demolished, including sixteen at Sour Milk Hill, Sheriff Hill; an act which apparently had caused the commissioner considerable distress, with one Thomas Bell noting: